 This guide will walk you through what you should look for in an all-around great pocket knife that will last you for years in a wide range of tasks.
-These are pocket knives that you can easily and legally (see what knives are legal in your state) carry in your pocket day in and day out.
+These are the best pocket knives that you can easily and legally (see what knives are legal in your state) carry in your pocket day in and day out.
 These knives are great for cutting up thick shipping boxes, slicing apples, or even self-defense.

-Believe it or not, a knife’s brand really matters.
+Believe it or not, a pocket knife’s brand really matters.
 Name brand knives are, on one hand, more expensive than cheap knives but, on the other hand, will give you fewer headaches as well as last longer.

 For example, Benchmade allows you to send in any knife of theirs for as long as you own it to the factor for restoration.
 They will sharpen the blade to the correct angle, adjust all screws, replace worn down parts, and give it a factory shine.
 Non-name brands do not offer this.

 On top of that, name brand knives give you better customer service.
 If you would like to sharpen a knife to factory condition at home, you can call the manufacturer’s customer service number and ask about the angle the factory uses for a certain model.
 No only will the representative tell you, he might also give you insights about the knife that you didn’t know before–that was my experience with Cold Steel when I called them.